-BLOOMING TIME – The confetti flower fields are one of the most exclusive flower fields in the UK, opening just 7-10 days in July before harvest!
+BLOOMING TIME – The confetti flower fields are one of the most exclusive in the UK, opening just 7-10 days in July before harvest!

 Contributed by Charlotte Swinnerton from the Millennial Run Away blog.

-BLOOMING TIME – The year 2020 marks the 50th anniversary of the Morges’ annual tulip festival, which takes place from late March to mid-May.
-Entrance to the festival is free, and flower beds all along the lakeshore and in the Parc de l’Indépendance showcase 190,000 tulips, representing about 380 different varieties.
-Typical Swiss food and drinks are available for sale on site.
+BLOOMING TIME – 2020 marks the 50th anniversary of the Morges’ annual tulip festival, which takes place from late March to mid-May.
+Entrance to the festival is free, and flower beds all along the lakeshore and in the Parc de l’Indépendance showcase 190,000 tulips, representing about 380 varieties.
+Typical Swiss food and drinks are available for sale on-site.

 Morges is a small town in the French-speaking part of Switzerland that sits on the shores of Lake Geneva, about halfway between Montreux and Geneva itself.
 The easiest way to get there is by train, which takes about half an hour from Geneva and just 17 minutes from Lausanne.